Overdose-Digital/magento2-cms-management/README.md

    - Logs:

       Write logs.
-Which files were deleted.
+What files were deleted.

 ## Support
 Magento 2.3 | Magento 2.4